-For our US workshops we do not.
-Because our participants often come from different directions we ask that each guest meet us at a designated parking area for the workshop.
+Transportation is currently not provided.
+Because our participants often come from different regions of the world, we ask each guest meet us at a designated parking area for the workshop.
 We will carpool from there.
-On our international workshops we do provide transportation.
+On international workshops, I will provide transportation.

 What sets you apart from other workshop companies?

 Experience.
 I have a deep knowledge of the areas where we visit and have been advancing my own photography skills for almost thirty years.
 I keep workshops small (8 people max with an assistant and often 4-5 by myself) in order to ensure every participant receives plenty of 1-on-1 time with me.

 Will we still go out if the weather is bad?